DataDog/dd-sdk-reactnative/docs/codepush.md

 Each time you release a new [CodePush][1] version for your React Native application, you need to upload the source maps to Datadog to unminify errors.

-To achieve this, we recommand using `@datadog/mobile-react-native-code-push` in your app and the [datadog-ci][3] `react-native codepush` command to upload your source maps.
+To achieve this, we recommend using `@datadog/mobile-react-native-code-push` in your app and the [datadog-ci][3] `react-native codepush` command to upload your source maps.
 It will ensure that the version will be consistent in both reported crashes and uploaded source maps.

 ## Setup